karmaniverous/stan/docs-src/cli-examples.md

 - --hang-kill-grace <seconds>
   - Grace period in seconds before SIGKILL after SIGTERM (TTY only).

+Defaults (built-in unless overridden by cliDefaults or flags): hang-warn 120s; hang-kill 300s; hang-kill-grace 10s.

 Conflicts and special cases:
 - -c conflicts with -A (combine implies archives).
-- -S conflicts with -s and -x.
-- -S plus -A (scripts disabled and archives disabled) => “nothing to do; plan only”.
+- -S conflicts with -s and -x.- -S plus -A (scripts disabled and archives disabled) => “nothing to do; plan only”.

 Examples: